skip to content

 Postgraduate Study

-The MPhil programme in Korean Studies is a specially designed one-year graduate seminar and research course with substantial taught elements for students who want to deepen their undergraduate education and/or prepare for a PhD in Korean Studies.
+The MPhil programme in Korean Studies is a specially designed one-year graduate seminar and research course with substantial taught elements for students who want to expand on their undergraduate education and/or prepare for a PhD in Korean Studies.
 It aims to support research into early modern and modern Korean history, intellectual history, history of knowledge, cultural history, South and North Korean politics, and international relations in East Asia.
 Candidates should have Korean language ability of at least level 3 TOPIK or equivalent.

 All students in the year group attend one of two mandatory classes on theory: the Theories and Methodologies in the Japanese Studies Seminar (JM1); or the Asia in Theory seminar (EA1).
 In either class, they meet regularly with a variety of the Faculty's instructors and are introduced to various disciplinary approaches in Korean and East Asian studies.
 In addition, they are guided through the various steps of academic research, writing, presentation and career development.
 Students then take a core Korean Studies class.
 Finally, for their third paper, they are free to choose from a variety of options so that each student receives a tailor-made education.
 Approximately half of the time is allocated to individual research and the writing of a dissertation under the guidance of leading scholars.